 Opium is a highly addictive drug, and a person’s opium addiction recovery and rehabilitation can require a treatment program.
 Treatment can include certified addiction counseling and residential treatment in a center specialized in alcohol and drug rehab, particularly in opium addiction treatment.
 The treatment used depends on the extent of the addiction and a number of other factors, including the personal preferences of the addict and if they wish to be treated in private rehab or luxury facilities.

-To discuss options or to speak to someone about treatment, programs or particular facilities, call us at 1-800-928-9139 for confidential help and counseling.
+To discuss options or to speak to someone about treatment, programs or particular facilities, call us at 1-888-287-0471 Who Answers? for confidential help and counseling.
 Opium addiction recovery is possible with the right tools.
 Reaching out is the first step to treating this destructive addiction and returning to normalcy.